 Extra Background into CBD

-Cannabidiol, or CBD oil, is derived from cannabis, but unlike the THC that provides a high, CBD has little to no psychoactive properties.
+Cannabidiol, or CBD oil, is derived from cannabis which you can purchase here, but unlike the THC that provides a high, CBD has little to no psychoactive properties.
 CBD oil has become increasingly popular in recent years, but before you run out and buy a bottle, it’s important to understand how it differs from other forms of cannabis.

 The oil contains a combination of cannabidiol (CBD), CBDa, and THC (tetrahydrocannabinol).
 CBD is thought to be a naturally occurring component of cannabis, while THC is the psychoactive chemical that causes marijuana users to feel “high.”
 If people are expecting to get high solely off CBD, they may find themselves disappointed.